 Effective Cases for using Chemical Drain Cleaner

 - Clogged Sinks and Drains: Chemical drain cleaners are highly effective in clearing clogged sinks and drains especially when they are clogged due to deposits of soap scum, bathroom gunk, and kitchen waste.
-Since chemical drain cleaners (especially alkaline cleaners) are heavier than water, they are able to reach the clog through pooling water and disintegrate the clog, restoring the flow of water in the drain pipes.
+Since chemical drain cleaners (especially alkaline cleaners) are heavier than water, they can reach the clog through pooling water and disintegrate the clog, restoring the flow of water in the drain pipes.